hashicorp/terraform-provider-aws/website/docs/d/identitystore_group.html.markdown

 ### `alternate_identifier` Configuration Block

-This argument supports the following arguments:by the `alternate_identifier` configuration block:
+The `alternate_identifier` configuration block supports the following arguments:

 * `external_id` - (Optional) Configuration block for filtering by the identifier issued by an external identity provider.
 Detailed below.
 * `unique_attribute` - (Optional) An entity attribute that's unique to a specific entity.
 Detailed below.